boosch/Simple-Rancher-Mod/README.txt

         TODO @MommetEnhancer - consume mommet, material, materia to upgrade a mommet

-        TODO @MommetInanimate - ITEM ONLY - a craftable companion that can be given a specific task TODO             - Wheat, string, eyes, bones INPROGRESS @GolemBase - infuse a MommetInanimate with Common Materia TODO @MommetClay - infuse a MommetBase with Clay and Common Materia
+ INPROGRESS @ItemGolem - ITEM ONLY - a craftable companion that can be given a specific task
+        TODO             - Wheat, string, eyes, bones INPROGRESS @GolemBase - infuse a MommetInanimate with Common Materia TODO @MommetClay - infuse a MommetBase with Clay and Common Materia